bhklab/readii_2_roqc/docs/devnotes.md

 #### [2025-06-09]
 * Could also see about making the roi region name the actual roi name
     * That might make processing difficult though, since every ROI negative control image will have a different name

+#### [2025-06-10]
+* So the NIFTIWriter has an index saver portion of it from Med-ImageTools
+* Using that during negative control generation
+* Just need to add the Mask paths to it